Religious Education (RE)

 Implementation

-In year 1, Children are taught about religions in the world and Christianity.
+In year 1, Children are taught Christianity.

-In year 3, Children learn about Christianity and Islam.
+In year 3, Children learn about Christianity and Islam

 In year 5, Children learn about Christianity and Judaism.